Ryuichi Sakamoto: 2020s

 In 2021 he was associate artist of Holland Festival in Amsterdam where he presented the world premiere of TIME, his last collaboration with his long-term collaborator Shiro Takatani.
 This "wordless opera", featuring dancer and actor Min Tanaka and shô player Mayumi Miyata was inspired by the first tale from Soseki Natsume's collection of short stories Ten Nights of Dreams.

-In 2022 he took part in the creation of Dumb Type's new installation 2022 as a new member of the Japanese collective, for the Japan Pavilion at the 59th International Art Exhibition – La Biennale di Venezia.
+In 2022 he took part in the creation of Dumb Type's new installation 2022 as a new member of the Japanese collective, for the Japanese pavilion at the 59th International Art Exhibition – La Biennale di Venezia.

-The same year Sakamoto collaborated with the young Ukrainian violinist Illia Bondarenko on the single "Piece for Illia" as part of the compilation fundraiser Ukraine (volume 2) for relief for victims of the Russian Invasion of Ukraine.
+The same year Sakamoto collaborated with the young Ukrainian violinist Illia Bondarenko on the single "Piece for Illia" as part of the compilation fundraiser Ukraine (volume 2) for relief for victims of the Russo-Ukrainian war.

 On April 24, 2023, the song "Snooze" was released by Agust D (Suga of BTS), which was dedicated to Sakamoto, who featured in the song as a keyboardist.
 Sakamoto also appears in the music trailers leading up to the Agust D album, D-Day.

-In 2023, filmmaker Neo Sora–Sakamoto's son–directed a final performance of Sakomoto playing solo piano, released as Ryuichi Sakamoto: Opus.
+In 2023, filmmaker Neo Sora–Sakamoto's son–directed a final performance of Sakamoto playing solo piano, released as Ryuichi Sakamoto: Opus.
 It premiered at the Venice Film Festival in 2023.